European shares fall as ArcelorMittal and Man Group slide

 By Sudip Kar-Gupta

+ArcelorMittal fell 3.2 percent after the world's largest steelmaker kept its guidance unchanged.
+Man Group slumped 8.5 percent after Citigroup cut its rating on the stock to "sell" from "buy".

+The pan-European FTSEurofirst 300 index dropped 1.2 percent as the stocks lost ground after disappointing U.S. jobs data.
-European stock markets had initially fallen to session lows after data which showed that the U.S. economy added 160,000 jobs last month, the fewest in seven months and well below the 202,000 forecast in a Reuters poll.

-While that raised concerns about the state of the world's biggest economy, it also cast doubts on whether the U.S. Federal Reserve would raise interest rates by the end of 2016, and the prospect of a delay soothed some investor worries..
+The U.S. economy added 160,000 jobs last month, the fewest in seven months and well below the 202,000 forecast in a Reuters poll.
+The weakness cast doubts on whether the Federal Reserve would raise interest rates by the end of 2016.

-Nevertheless, the euro rose against the dollar, which weighed on European stocks, since a stronger euro makes European exports more expensive and competing imports cheaper.
+The euro gained against the dollar, which weighed on European stocks, since a stronger euro makes European exports more expensive and competing imports cheaper.

 Gains by the euro could offset the European Central Bank's economic stimulus and curtail the effects of any pick-up in emerging markets, said Mark Richards, global strategist for multi-asset solutions at JP Morgan Asset Management.